-Task Details • View system messages The ZENworks system generates informational, warning, and error messages to help you monitor activities such as the distribution of software and application of policies.
-For instructions, see "Viewing System Messages" on page 49. × Create a Watch List If you have devices, bundles, and policies whose activity you want to closely monitor, you can add them to the Watch List.
+Task Details Description: Status Warning icon View system messages The ZENworks system generates informational, warning, and error messages to help you monitor activities such as the distribution of software and application of policies.
+For instructions, see "Viewing System Messages" on page 49.
+Description: Status Critical icon 8 Create a Watch List If you have devices, bundles, and policies whose activity you want to closely monitor, you can add them to the Watch List.
 For instructions, see "Creating a Watch List" on page 51.